Equality, Diversity and Inclusion

 - Feeling the place, the programmes and the policies have been designed with us all in mind.

 We value diversity because it makes our organisations more creative places to learn and work.

-We celebrate the fact that our students and staff, are from different social and ethnic backgrounds; women, men and transgender; black and white; of all ages, cultures and faiths; lesbian, gay, bi-sexual and straight; disabled and non-disabled; from nearby and further afield.
+We celebrate the fact that our students and staff, are from different social and ethnic backgrounds; women or men, cisgender or transgender; black and white; of all ages, cultures and faiths; lesbian, gay, bi-sexual and straight; disabled and non-disabled; from nearby and further afield.

 We know that diverse teams make better decisions, and diverse classrooms produce richer

 learning.
 Diverse groups are much more likely to be more in tune with reality.

 - Seeing and hearing people like ourselves around, as learners and staff, so that our organisations mirror the diversity of society.

 - Listening to different points of view to improve how we run our organisations.